Wix vs. WordPress vs. Squarespace: Which Online Website Builder is Best For SEO?

 • Integrated blogging with third-party apps like Google Drive and Evernote.

-All that said, Squarespace is more known for its templates than its SEO capabilities.
-It actually lags miles behind both WordPress and Wix in terms of SEO performance and features.
+That said, Squarespace is more known for its templates than its SEO capabilities.
+It lags miles behind WordPress and Wix regarding SEO performance and features.
 Squarespace doesn’t even have plugins–anything to boost the SEO performance.
 All native features are built in.

 Is WordPress a Winner?

-WordPress is one of the most popular and most flexible content management systems today.
+WordPress is one of today’s most popular and flexible content management systems.

 With over 50,000 third-party plugins, the platform allows you to customize your site to your heart’s content.

-But because WordPress is a self-hosted software, you are required to set up your own web hosting and customize everything with code.
+However, because WordPress is a self-hosted software, you must set up your web hosting and customize everything with code.

 This makes it an excellent choice for tech-savvy users who want total freedom in customization.
-But, it’s not so ideal for first-time site owners who need a bit more handholding.
+But it’s not ideal for first-time site owners who need more handholding.

 When it comes to the richness of features you can add with plugins in WordPress, the sky is the limit–and SEO is no exception.
 SEO is where WordPress jumps ahead of the competition.
 The industry’s best SEO plugin—Yoast—only works on WordPress.
 It is also one of the most downloaded WordPress plugins ever!